 The state file can be kept locally on the machine running Terraform or remotely using a remote backend like Azure Storage Account or Amazon S3, or HashiCorp Consul.
 It is crucial to safeguard the state file and maintain frequent backups since it contains sensitive information about the infrastructure being managed.

-The basic Terraform structure contains the following elements.
+The basic Terraform file structure contains the following elements.

-A Terraform block specifies the required providers that terraform needs in order to execute the script.
-This block also contains the source block that specifies from where terraform should download the provider and also the required version.
+A Terraform block specifies the required providers for Terraform to execute the script.
+This block also contains the source block, which specifies where Terraform should download the provider and the required version.

 Below is an example: